Ruhollah Khomeini: Women and child rights

 A mere three weeks after assuming power, under the pretext of reversing the Shah's affinity for westernization and backed by a vocal conservative section of Iranian society, he revoked the divorce law.
-Under Khomeini the minimum age of marriage was lowered to 15 for boys and 13 for girls; nevertheless, the average age of women at marriage continued to increase.
+Under Khomeini the minimum age of marriage was lowered to 15 for boys and 13 for girls, though the average age of women at marriage continued to rise.
 Laws were passed that continued to allow polygamy, and treated adultery as a high form of criminal offense.
+The book Tahrir al-Wasilah also addressed sexual practices involving children states: "It is not permissible to engage in sexual intercourse with a spouse—whether in a permanent or temporary marriage—before the age of nine.
+However, there is no objection to other forms of sexual gratification, such as fondling, embracing, or "tafkhiz" (intercrural contact), even with an infant still at the breast."

 Women were compelled to wear veils and the image of Western women was carefully reconstructed as a symbol of impiety.
 Morality and modesty were perceived as fundamental womanly traits that needed state protection, and concepts of individual gender rights were relegated to women's social rights as ordained in Islam.
 Fatima was widely presented as the ideal emulatable woman.
 At the same time, amidst the religious orthodoxy, there was an active effort to rehabilitate women into employment.
 Female participation in healthcare, education and the workforce increased drastically during his regime.
 Reception among women of his regime has been mixed.
 Whilst a section were dismayed at the increasing Islamisation and concurrent degradation of women's rights, others did notice more opportunities and mainstreaming of relatively religiously conservative women.

-LGBTQ persecution
+Homosexual persecution

 Shortly after his accession as supreme leader in February 1979, Khomeini imposed capital punishment on homosexuals.
-Between February and March, sixteen Iranians were executed due to offenses related to sexual violations.
+Between February and March, 16 Iranians were executed for offenses related to sexual violations.
 Khomeini also created the Revolutionary Tribunals.
-According to historian Ervand Abrahamian, Khomeini encouraged the clerical courts to continue implementing their version of the Shari'a.
+According to historian Ervand Abrahamian, Khomeini encouraged the clerical courts to continue implementing their version of the sharia.
 As part of the campaign to "cleanse" the society, these courts executed over 100 drug addicts, prostitutes, homosexuals, rapists, and adulterers on the charge of "sowing corruption on earth".
 According to author Arno Schmitt, "Khomeini asserted that 'homosexuals' had to be exterminated because they were parasites and corruptors of the nation by spreading the 'stain of wickedness.'"
 In 1979, he had declared that the execution of homosexuals (as well as prostitutes and adulterers) was reasonable in a moral civilization in the same sense as cutting off decayed skin.

+Transgender rights

 Being transgender, however, was designated by Khomeini as a sickness that was able to be cured through gender-affirming surgery.
 Since the mid-1980s, the Iranian government has legalized the practice of sex reassignment surgery (under medical approval) and the modification of pertinent legal documents to reflect the reassigned gender.
-In 1983, Khomeini passed a fatwa allowing gender reassignment operations as a cure for "diagnosed transsexuals", allowing for the basis of this practice becoming legal.
+In 1983, Khomeini passed a fatwa allowing gender reassignment operations as a cure for "diagnosed transsexuals".